Important PPP update for 2021

 As a result, businesses weren’t really required to demonstrate “proof of need” for PPP funds in order to apply.
 The top priority was to get funds to businesses as quickly as possible.
 But that doesn’t mean the PPP was meant to be a free-for-all for any business.

-In fact, the Treasury Department issued new guidance on Thursday (April 23) directing publicly traded companies to return Paycheck Protection Program (PPP) loans by May 7 if they can’t prove they were eligible for a loan.
+In fact, the Treasury Department issued guidance on Thursday (April 23, 2020) directing publicly traded companies to return Paycheck Protection Program (PPP) loans by May 7 if they couldn’t prove they were eligible for a loan.

 Businesses of all sizes should take this guidance as a sign to be prepared to show a concrete need for any PPP funds they’ve received.